familliarous/complete-javascript-course-fork/JS Course Notes/Section 7 - DOM and Events (PROJECT)/Section 7 - DOM and Events (PROJECT).md

 # 84. PROJECT #3: The Pig Game

 - There is a way to exclusively call ID's in a document: `document.getElementById()`
+	- You do not need to prepend a hash (#) when passing ids as a parameter for this.

+# 85. Rolling the Dice

+-